 Towns & settlements 8 days

 On this trip you experience both the beautifully situated town of Narsaq and the bustling town of Qaqortoq.
 Narsaq is set among luxuriant hills surrounded by waters filled with icebergs, and Qaqortoq is a mix of charming old colonial houses and young students living a modern life.
 The four days filled with “urban life” sharply contrast with the delightful calmness, warmth and undisturbed paradise of the village of Igaliku.
-During the final days of this tour, you will have time to visit the historic site of Brattahlid and take a boat cruise among the amazing blue icebergs of the Qooroq Ice Fjord.
+Finally, you will have time to visit the historic site of Brattahlid and take a boat cruise among the amazing blue icebergs of the Qooroq Ice Fjord.

 Accommodation at hotel with private or shared facilities.

 Dinner and lunch packets can be ordered at the hotels.

 Arrival in Narsarsuaq.
 Boat transfer to Itilleq, followed by a 4 km hike along a picturesque unpaved country road to Igaliku, one of the most beautiful villages in Greenland!
 The colourful houses are situated on lush grassland next to a milky-blue fjord.
 On the other side of the fjord the landmark Illerfissalik (Burfjeld) Mountain towers over a rough and desolate landscape.

 Igaliku was the Episcopal seat (named Gardar) for a period of about 300 years (1100-1400) during the Norse era, and the ruins from that time are very impressive.
 In 1782 Anders Olsen and his Greenlandic wife Tuperna established themselves as farmers and that was the beginning of Igaliku’s more recent history.
 Today, Igaliku and its surroundings have some of the best hiking opportunities in South Greenland.